 How we see our own life is from the characters we connect with over the years.
 The narrative for our own story is what we think the plot was.
 When we look back and rethink it we often see the characters differently and the narrative changes.

-As Carolyn discusses how she uses characters think about your own life characters.
-Could you imagine different conclusions in your story by giving more, or less, influence to some of the characters as she does in her novels?
+Carolyn discusses how she uses characters to build a plot but that makes us think and even help us if we think about our own life characters.
+It is easy to see how different conclusions in a story will happen just by giving more, or less, influence to some of the characters.
+She tells us about doing this in her novels?

-Her book tells writers, dreamers, and even those trying to see their own life more clearly, how to find and identify the characters needed for the plot, or just understanding the plot.
+Her book tells writers, dreamers, and even those trying to see their own life more clearly, how to find and identify the characters needed for the plot.

 She said that obviously, the characters we will be most familiar with come to us from our own life, and that the characters needed in writing a novel can be based on them.
 Even if you’re a "dreamer" and your plot is just fantasy, it still has to be delivered in a plot by someone.
 Names can be changed if you draw on your own life, but the personality and essence of the characters can more easily be put in place and worked with if you use them.

 To get started finding your own characters make up two lists.
 For the first list, pick the ten most important people in your life by asking these questions as a guideline: “Whom do you love?
 Who betrayed you?
 Whom did you betray?
 Who drives you nuts?
 Who is out of your reach?
 Who is your role model?
-Who is your benchmark for insanity?”.
-I would suggest that you also ask "who made a difference"?
+Who is your benchmark for insanity?
+Also ask "who made a difference"?